The U.S. National Asthma Education and Prevention Program (NAEPP) guidelines for the diagnosis and management of asthma recommend:

 Asthma often progresses very slowly, but it may sometimes develop to a fatal or near-fatal attack within a few minutes.
 It is very difficult to predict when an attack will become very serious.
 Any symptoms that suggest a serious attack should be immediately treated with a rescue bronchodilator.
 If symptoms persist, call for emergency help.

-Exercise-induced asthma (EIA), also called exercise-induced bronchoconstriction, is a limited form of asthma in which exercise triggers coughing, wheezing, or shortness of breath.
+Exercise-induced asthma (EIA), also called exercise-induced bronchoconstriction, is a type of asthma in which exercise triggers coughing, wheezing, or shortness of breath.
 This condition usually occurs during intense exercise in cold dry air.
-Symptoms are generally most intense about 10 minutes after exercising, then gradually resolve.
+Symptoms start 5 to 10 minutes into exercise and then gradually resolve.

 Many patients experience a worsening of their asthma symptoms during the nighttime, especially during sleep.
 Attacks often occur between 2 and 4 a.m.
 Factors that increase the risk for nocturnal asthma include allergen exposure, sinus problems, GERD, chronic obstructive lung diseases, and the sleep-disordered breathing associated with obstructive sleep apnea.